-Funding and M&A Roundup: Energy Storage Developer NineDot Energy Raised $25 Million
+Funding and M&A Roundup: Energy Storage Developer NineDot Raises $25 Million

-Subtitle – TotalEnergies Completes Acquisition of Total Eren for $1.6 Billion
+TotalEnergies completes acquisition of Total Eren for $1.6 billion

 NineDot Energy, a developer of community-scale clean energy projects, closed a $25 million revolving credit debt facility provided by NY Green Bank, a division of the New York State Energy Research and Development Authority.
 This financing will enable NineDot Energy to build more battery storage projects that support New York’s shift to greener energy sources.